Warming Winter Soup

-Cayenne pepper has long been used in Traditional Chinese Medicine and Ayurvedic medicine to treat circulatory problems and for reducing muscular and joint pain.
+Cayenne pepper has long been used in Traditional Chinese Medicine and Ayurvedic medicine to treat circulatory problems and for reducing muscular and joint pain, see a full article about it here.
 We also added it to our lentil stew or lentil soup for its warming properties on those cold desert nights.
 I’ve heard of it being used to keep feet warm by sprinkling it in socks but our feet were stained enough from the red dust of the earth.

 Fenugreek seed is something I use regularly as it is a traditional cleanser for the lymphatic system and has also long been used for hormonal and reproductive health.
 It gives food a spiciness that is not as strong as curry so many people find it easier on their digestive system.

 If you are soups fan, we recommend you to buy a soup maker, that will help you at least with the right time for perfect taste.
 For example, check out Tefal BL841140 reviews.